david-fong/okiidoku/README.md

 The project currently provides two utilities: a _solution_ generator, and a canonicalizer.
 It is _not_ a solver or even a _puzzle_ generator, although I will likely try my hand at those in the future.
 It supports parametric grid size which many other sudoku projects do not.
 The generator uses a [stochastic search](https://en.wikipedia.org/wiki/Sudoku_solving_algorithms#Stochastic_search_/_optimization_methods) algorithm, which was found to scale much better than a backtracking algorithm for very large grid sizes.
 The canonicalizer is currently under progress; I am experimenting with a novel approach using intrinsic statistics/characteristics of grids.

 The project is still in its early stages.
 It it not stable.
-If you are looking for something to use as part of your own project, this project is _not ready_.
+If you are looking for something to use as part of your own project, this project is _not ready_ (despite there being some usage instructions).
 You can find [its roadmap here](./cpp/TODO.md).
-I have usage instructions, but that doesn't mean the project is ready for use.
+While I'd like to have cross-platform support and support for most popular compilers, it's not one of my priorities.
+I also prioritize using modern technologies over supporting older ones.

 Language-implementation independent design notes can be found in the [design folder](./design/).